 The goal of QE was to further spur lending when all other monetary policy tools had been maxed out.
 This was thought to work in multiple ways: by taking bad assets off of banks’ balance sheets, by dramatically increasing the supply of money to be lent, and by signaling to banks and investors that the Fed was committed to taking any steps necessary to restore growth.

-The move was not without its critics, with some economists fearing such an increase in the money supply would cause out-of-control inflation.
+The move was not without its critics, as some economists feared such an increase in the money supply would cause out-of-control inflation.
 Many also argued that additional monetary easing would do little at a time of low demand in the economy.

-While inflation hasn’t materialized, the results are still debated.
-Fed officials and others say QE helped stabilize the economy, increase lending, and boost employment.
-Other experts call the policy disappointing, noting the historically slow U.S. recovery and worrying that QE created asset bubbles and mainly benefited the wealthy.
-Fears also remain that winding down, or “tapering,” the Fed’s asset purchases have contributed to market instability—leading to several so-called “taper tantrums.”
+Economists still debate the results of QE in the wake of the recession.
+Fed officials and others say it helped stabilize the economy, increase lending, and boost employment.
+Other experts call the policy disappointing, noting the historically slow U.S. recovery and suggesting that it set the stage for postpandemic inflationary conditions.
+Fears also remain that winding down, or “tapering,” the Fed’s asset purchases has contributed to market instability—leading to several so-called “taper tantrums.”

 What did Dodd-Frank do?